-The Mainstreaming Equalities Report was produced in April 2017 for a 4 year period and has been updated with the 2 year progress report for the period April 2017 to April 2019.
-The Report is intended to set out how this vision can be achieved.
+The Mainstreaming Equalities Report is intended to set out how this vision can be achieved.
 It will help Lanarkshire Valuation Joint Board (LVJB) meet its legal equality duties of eliminating discrimination, harassment and victimisation, advancing equality of opportunity and fostering good relations.